fbeline/portal/readme.md

 ## Usage

-*Directories must be visited first before you are able to jump*
+*Directories must be visited first before you are able to jump.*

-Jump to a directory that contains `doc`
+Jump to a directory that contains `doc`.

 ```
 p doc